PietropaoloFrisoni/Star-spinfoam-model/README.md

 - The contraction of vertex amplitudes on the GPU is not currently implemented.
 This would probably improve significantly the performance for large spins

 - The algorithm is written in such a way as to perform the random walk and compute the observables in the same run, using the same number of resources.
-The two phases could be separated, in such a way as to parallelize the computation of observables over an arbitrary number of tasks (which already happens) by also exploiting an arbitrary number of CPUs for each task, that is, for each Markov chain.
-This would make the computation of observables considerably faster.
+The two phases could be totally separated, in such a way as to parallelize the computation of observables over an arbitrary number of tasks (which already happens) by also exploiting an arbitrary number of CPUs for each task, that is, for each Markov chain.
+This would make the computation of observables considerably faster